Qualifications & background

 A TFAS award (teaching fellowship) that examines the beneficial role public arts can play within the student learning experience (both formal and informally) across a range of art and science disciplines.

 2012 - 2013 Executive Producer www.mobydickbigread.com

 Working with curators Philip Hoare and Angela Cockayne the Moby-Dick Big Read aimed to represent and reinvigorate the classic 19thCentury novel Moby-Dick by Herman Melville for a 21st Century audience.
 Hugely ambitious in scope the project invited well known luminaries, from arts and science, stage and screen, to contribute a reading, and included: Tilda Swinton, John Waters, Sir David Attenborough, Stephen Fry, Simon Callow, UK Prime Minister David Cameron, Blake Morrison, Hugh Fearnley-Whittingstall, Christopher Frayling, Tania Kovats, China Mieville, Dorothy Cross, Will Self, Benedict Cumberbatch, alongside an equally illustrious list of artists who also contributed or made new work specially for the project: Gavin Turk, Richard Long, Michael Landy, Frank Stella, Susan Hiller, Marcus Harvey.
-Under the banner of 'making great literature accessible to everyone' the Moby-Dick Big Read reached an audience of 2.5 million and receiving world wide critical reviews.
+Under the banner of 'making great literature accessible to everyone' the Moby-Dick Big Read reached an audience of over 3 million and receiving world wide critical reviews.

 2012 Knowledge Museum Kit and News After News joint exhibition featuring Dan and Lia Perjovschi (Peninsula Arts Gallery, November - December 2012 ).